 On the day of the cruise, I promptly arrived with all the other passengers at the operator’s hospitality meeting point, conveniently located in downtown and across the street from where we would be embarking the ship.
 We were greeted by the owner of the cruise company, Dan Blanchard, who got everyone excited for the trip we were about to embark upon and said something that really stuck with me throughout the remainder of my trip, “Don’t let this be a check off the bucket list experience, but take it in, stop, observe and appreciate.”
 We then all walked together to board the Wilderness Explorer, where I found my luggage conveniently waiting for me in my Pathfinder Cabin.
 After taking in the stunning scenic view from my cabin, I made my way down to the lounge to get to know my new boat mates and crew.

-During the cruise, Dan’s statement was adhered to by all: be it on the ship’s bow gazing through binoculars at sea lions, playful otters, puffins, whales, porpoises, etc.; taking in the smells and sounds of the rainforest during our morning and afternoon hikes; or embracing the 45-degree water while snorkeling and observing sea urchins and starfish of all colors and making friends with a curious sculpin.
+During the cruise, Dan’s statement was adhered to by all: be it on the ship’s bow whale watching and gazing through binoculars at sea lions, playful otters, puffins, porpoises, etc.; taking in the smells and sounds of the rainforest during our morning and afternoon hikes; or embracing the 45-degree water while snorkeling and observing sea urchins and starfish of all colors and making friends with a curious sculpin.

 Every passenger onboard was extremely like-minded having specifically chosen to share a week with 60 other strangers on an intimate yet comfortable vessel.
 By the end of the week, we all knew one another by name and enjoyed sharing pictures and stories of our daily activities over a glass of wine or cocktail.
 Sailing for 8 days was one of the best ways to get into some of Alaska’s hard-to-reach gems, and the crew aboard made sure we were well taken care of throughout it all.